About

 - Polarizable force field: Induced dipoles with Thole damping correction

-- Interface with other codes (ab initio): ABINIT-MP, CP2K, GAMESS, GAUSSIAN, MOLPRO, ORCA, PHASE/0(new!), QUANTUM ESPRESSO, TURBOMOLE, VASP
+- Interface with other codes (ab initio): ABINIT-MP, CP2K, GAMESS, GAUSSIAN, MOLPRO, ORCA, PHASE/0, QUANTUM ESPRESSO, TURBOMOLE, VASP(ver.6 new!)

 - Multiscale methods: ONIOM, QM/MM

-- Machine learning potentials: AENET, MTP(new!)
+- Machine learning potentials: AENET, MTP

 - A subroutine intended for user-defined potentials.

-Literature citation of PIMD code:
+Literature references of the PIMD code:

 - M. Shiga, PIMD version 2.6.0 (2023).